 When the timer is up, open the lid and use a spatula to go around the egg and separate it from the pan.
 Then you want to fold the Tamagoyaki's top edge to the pan's center.
 Work clockwise, folding the right, bottom, and left edges to the center like an envelope.
 It's okay if the shape isn't perfect, as you can use two spatulas to mold the omelette after you're done folding.

 When you're happy with your tamagoyaki's shape, cover it with the lid and let it steam for another minute, or until the egg is fully cooked.

 While you wait for that, divide the honey mustard sauce between the two slices of bread and spread it around evenly.
 When the Dashimaki Tamago is cooked, place it on a slice of bread and top it with the other slice of bread.
 If you're planning on eating the sandwich whole, you can stop here and eat it, but if you plan on slicing it up, weigh the sandwich down with a flat plate or tray until the egg has cooled off a bit.
 This will make the bread conform to the shape of the egg, so the sandwich doesn't fall apart when you slice it.

-In Japan, the crusts are almost always sliced off the bread for sandwiches, but this isn't necessary and makes the sandwich a little harder to eat as the sturdy crust helps keep the soft omelette in place.
+In Japan, the crusts are almost always sliced off the bread for sandwiches, but this isn't necessary, and makes the sandwich a little harder to eat because the sturdy crust helps keep the soft omelette in place.

 Serve it With